Evamendoza/Car_with_machine_learning/README.md

-content = """# Car with Machine Learning – Intelligent Driving Agent
+"""# Car with Machine Learning – Intelligent Driving Agent

 This project implements **intelligent driving agents for a car in circuits**, combining **manual control with lane-centering assist**, **automatic PID control**, and **supervised machine learning models** (classification and regression).